nod-ai/SHARK-MLPERF/code/stable-diffusion-xl/README.md

 NOTE: additional run commands and profiling options are described in [SDXL Inference](./SDXL_inference/README.md) documentation.

+### NOTE:
-NOTE: Either `export PYTHON_GIL=0` or prepend it to your shellscript exec command to go GIL-free.
+> Either `export PYTHON_GIL=0` or prepend it to your shellscript exec command to go GIL-free.
 You will also need to be using the 3.13t container to run this way.
-Precompilation should be performed in the python3.11 container built via ../build_docker.sh
+Precompilation should be performed in the python3.11 container built via ../build_docker.sh, and the scenario can then be executed with the precompiled artifacts by the nogil docker build (../build_docker_nogil.sh) with the commands below.
-TODO(@monorimet): Update documentation for nogil path
 ``` bash
 # MI300x